solariachip/solariachip.github.io/_posts/2026-04-11-Sustainability-in-the-Desert.md

   <figcaption>Alternative post title: I have the coolest friends.</figcaption>
 </figure>

-Other alternatives: Thrifting, re-purposing clothes ([Coachella has an Art Studio](https://www.instagram.com/coachellaartstudios/), where you can flip or alter old textiles)
+Other alternatives: Thrifting, re-purposing clothes ([Coachella has an Art Studio](https://www.instagram.com/coachellaartstudios/), where you can flip or alter old textiles).
-But hey, if you think that SHEIN top is really cute and could see it making reoccurring appearances in your wardrobe, I won’t bug you about the basic concept of recycling and re-use.
+But alright, if you think that SHEIN top is really cute and could see it making reoccurring appearances in your wardrobe, I won’t bug you about the basic concept of recycling and re-use.
 The dense topic of fast fashion deserves its own discussion.

 2. Save gas where you can.